chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/custom-idps/index.md

 After adding your ID, click the **Continue** button.
 You'll then be redirected to your identity provider to authenticate, after which you'll be redirected back to the Console.

+#### Authenticating with the Chainguard Enforce Console to a Verified Organization

+When authenticating to a [Verified Organization]({{< ref "../../iam-groups/verified-orgs.md" >}}) via the console your organization name will be detected from your email address and you do not need to supply the identity provider ID.

+If your organization name does not match your email domain, you can input it specifically to authenticate with your organization's custom identity provider.

 ## Setup and Administration